-We acknowledge the challenges of understanding size change, but do not subscribe to Frisius's statement on the first page of his paper that "little is known about the mechanism controlling (tropical cyclone: our insertion) size".
+We acknowledge the challenges of understanding size change but do not subscribe to the statement on the first page of Frisius (2015) that "little is known about the mechanism controlling [tropical cyclone] size."
 Nevertheless, we think that there is scope for improving an understanding of the interplay of processes that must be of prime importance and such is the motivation of the present paper.
-Any improvement would have obvious benefits for forecasters, if only in improving their ability to interpret model behaviour, on which all modern forecasts are based.
+Any improvement would have obvious benefits for forecasters, if only in improving their ability to interpret model behavior, on which all modern forecasts are based.

-The present paper builds on the studies of Smith et al. (2014) and Smith et al. (2015, - henceforth SKM).
-These focused on the prototype problem for tropical cyclone intensification, which considers the evolution of a prescribed, initially cloud-free axisymmetric vortex in a quiescent environment on an f-plane.
-The first of these studies sought to understand the lack of a steady state in the 30 day simulation, while the second sought to understand why low latitude storms intensify more rapidly that those at higher latitudes, all other factors being the same.
-Here we use the same three-dimensional numerical model as SKM to understand the long term behaviour of the vortex (on the time scale of a month) and the effects of latitude on this evolution.
+The present paper builds on the studies of Smith et al. (2014) and SKM.
+These focused on the prototype problem for tropical cyclone intensification, which considers the evolution of a prescribed, initially cloud-free axisymmetric vortex in a quiescent environment on an f plane.
+The first of these studies sought to understand the lack of a steady state in the 30-day simulation, while the second sought to understand why low-latitude storms intensify more rapidly than those at higher latitudes, all other factors being the same.
+Here we use the same three-dimensional numerical model as SKM to understand the long-term behavior of the vortex (on the time scale of a month) and the effects of latitude on this evolution.

 The paper is organized as follows.
-In section 2 we present the configuration of the numerical model, then in section 3 we discuss the results of the calculations.
-In section 4 we provide physical interpretations of the model behaviour and in section 5 we offer an alternative explanation for size expansion in two notable tropical cyclones.
-In section $\frac{6}{6}$ we discuss the latitudinal dependence of the calculations.
+In section 2 we present the configuration of the numerical model; then in section 3 we discuss the results of the calculations.
+In section 4 we provide physical interpretations of the model behavior.
+In section 5 we offer an alternative explanation for size expansion in two notable tropical cyclones.
+In section 6 we discuss the latitudinal dependence of the calculations.
 The conclusions are given in section 7.